knowledgefold/topic/README.md

 to get a sample run.
 Since LDA is an unsupervised model, label information in LIBSVM format is ignored.

-To see all the available flags, run
+To see all the available flags, type

-    ./gibbs

-without any flags.
+    ./sparselda -h

 Reference
 ----